KristinaRich/Project-4---Udacity-FEND---RSS-Feed-Test/README.md

 # Project Scope

 This project for the Frontend Web Development Nanodegree (Udacity) should provide tests for a web-based application that reads RSS feeds using Jasmine framework.
-It should contain following tests:
+It contains following tests:
 #### RSS Feed
  * Are the feeds defined?
  * Are the feed URL defined?